gabivoicu/learning_path/README.md

 == Running Instructions and General Comments ==
-- To run the program, type the following command and this directory level in a CLI: `python learning_path_generator.py data/domain_order.csv data/student_tests.csv`.
+- To run the program, type the following command at this directory level in a CLI: `python learning_path_generator.py data/domain_order.csv data/student_tests.csv`.
 A new file, `student_learning_paths.csv`, will be generated, containing the learning paths for each student in `student_tests.csv`.
-- To run tests, type the following command and this directory level in a CLI: `python test_learning_path_generator.py`.
+- To run tests, type the following command at this directory level in a CLI: `python test_learning_path_generator.py`.
 - This programs was written in Python 2.7, no guarantees given for running under different versions of Python.

 == Setup ==